ApryseSDK/webviewer-barcode/README.md

 # WebViewer Barcode

-[WebViewer](https://www.pdftron.com/documentation/web/) Barcode demonstrates a PoC for generating barcodes, stamping them onto a PDF and then reading them after they have been flattened onto the document.
+WebViewer Barcode demonstrates a PoC for generating barcodes, stamping them onto a PDF and then reading them after they have been flattened onto the document.
+[Watch the demo here](https://youtu.be/KCUL3HoFxkM).

 ![Screenshot](https://github.com/PDFTron/webviewer-barcode/blob/master/barcode.gif)